-I think that current life cycle of a ‘best practice’ is a month, or so.
+I think the current life cycle of a ‘best practice’ is a month or so.
 And this is benevolent.
-In the old days (old) ‘Best Practices’ was a way to copy the good things that others have done.
-Like Benchmarking, they were rear mirrors of a race already won by somebody else.
-Today, if you navigate in ‘best practice’ and ‘benchmarking’ mode you’ll perhaps be able to stay afloat, but will never win the race.
+In the old days ‘best practice’ was a way to copy the good things that others have done.
+Like benchmarking, they were rear view mirrors of a race already won by somebody else.
+Today, if you navigate in ‘best practice’ and ‘benchmarking’ mode, you’ll perhaps be able to stay afloat, but will never win the race.

 You see ‘best practices’ by reading them in social media, by reading some books, by subscribing to cool newsletters and blogs, by having lots of free Google alerts.
 They are there in front of you in great quantity, for you to seal, copy, get inspired, frustrated, dismiss them or fall in love, all in one afternoon if you wish.

 If you are still fond of these two sisters, Best Practice and Benchmarking, invite them for dinner, have a chat, see what they have to say, have some fun, and call it a day.
 Don’t let them live with you permanently.
 They are charming and other people may fall in love with them.
 Before you know it, they will take over the house.